LouisBarranqueiro/hexo-algoliasearch/README.md

 - fields:
    excerpt:strip

-It will add an `excerptStrip` property to the post object containing excerpt without HTML tags.
+It will add an `excerptStrip` property to the post object containing excerpt without HTML tags before indexation.

 ## Usage